fragcolor-xyz/shards/docs/docs/contribute/getting-started.md

 === "Windows"

-    First, [download Chocolatey](https://docs.chocolatey.org/en-us/choco/setup#installing-chocolatey) and install it using an [administrative shell](https://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-8.1/).
+    Open up the Command Prompt.

+    ???
+Tip
+        You can use the Windows Search Bar to find the Command Prompt application.
+        ![Search for the Command Prompt in the Window’s search bar.](assets/search-command-prompt.png)

+    Use the Command Prompt to install Chocolatey by following the instructions [here](https://docs.chocolatey.org/en-us/choco/setup#installing-chocolatey).
 Chocolatey is a package manager that simplifies the installation of the tools we will need.

     We will now install the compiler and other build tools using Chocolatey.
-    Open up the Command Prompt and enter the following commands:
+    In the Command Prompt, enter the following commands:

-    ??? tip
-        You can use the Windows Search Bar to find the Command Prompt application.
-        ![Search for the Command Prompt in the Window’s search bar.](assets/search-command-prompt.png)

     ```cmd
     choco install -y cmake --installargs '"ADD_CMAKE_TO_PATH=System"'